Andrew Carleton

-Andrew James Carleton (born June 22, 2000) is an American professional soccer player who plays for Las Vegas Lights in the USL Championship.
-Carleton has featured on several United States youth national teams.
+Andrew James Carleton (born June 22, 2000) is an American former professional soccer player.

 Early life

-Carleton was born in Powder Springs, Georgia and at the youth level played for Georgia United.
+Carleton was born in Powder Springs, Georgia and played for Georgia United at the youth level.

-Personal life

 Carleton has two brothers named Alan and Johnny and two sisters named Erin and Erica.
-Alan plays for Atlanta United's youth team, Erin plays for Concorde Fire FC, and Johnny and Erica play for Southern Soccer Association.
+Alan signed with Atlanta United 2 in 2023.

 Professional career

-On June 9, 2016, Carleton signed with Major League Soccer side Atlanta United FC as a Homegrown Player.
+On June 9, 2016, Carleton signed with Major League Soccer side Atlanta United FC as the new team's first ever Homegrown Player.
 He spent the 2016 season on loan with United Soccer League side Charleston Battery.
 He made his first appearance on September 7, 2016, against FC Montreal.
 On September 10, 2016, Carleton became the youngest American professional player in history to start a USL match.
 On September 17, 2016, Carleton recorded his first professional assist for the Battery.

 On February 11, 2017, he made his debut for Atlanta United and scored during the second half of the team's first preseason game against Chattanooga FC.
 Carleton made his MLS debut on May 20, 2017, as an 85th minute substitution against Houston Dynamo.
 The 16-year-old was given a standing ovation at a sold out Bobby Dodd Stadium.
 Andrew provided his first career assist in a 4–1 win against Vancouver on March 17, 2018.

 On April 21, 2018, while on loan to Atlanta United 2, Carleton scored his first professional goal, a penalty kick in a 1–1 draw against Louisville City FC.
 He scored his first goal with Atlanta United's first team on June 6, 2018, vs Charleston Battery in the US Open Cup.

 On January 24, 2020, Carleton was loaned to USL Championship side Indy Eleven for the 2020 season.

-Following the 2020 season, Carleton was released by Atlanta on November 24, 2020.
+When the season ended, Carleton was released by Atlanta United.

 In April 2021, Carleton joined Georgia Storm FC ahead of their first National Premier Soccer League season.

 On September 11, 2021, Carleton joined Costa Rican first division club Jicaral Sercoba.

 In December 2021, Carleton returned to United States to play with United Premier Soccer League club Kalonji Pro-Profile.

 Carleton returned to the professional game on March 9, 2022, signing with USL Championship side San Diego Loyal.
 He was released by San Diego following the 2022 season.

 Carleton signed with Las Vegas Lights on January 25, 2023.